USRSE/documents/governance.md

 ### Membership

 Membership is open to anyone who supports the mission of the US-RSE Association and who agrees to abide by the US-RSE Association Code of Conduct.
-As stated in our Code of Conduct, we welcome and encourage members regardless of gender, gender identity and expression, sexual orientation, disability, physical appearance, body size, race, age, religion, or national and ethnic origin.
+As stated in our Code of Conduct, we welcome and respect individuals of all dimensions of diversity, including but not limited to race, color, caste, economic status, gender expression, gender identity, sexual orientation, disability, neurocognitive differences, age, religion (or lack thereof), national origin, and ethnicity.

 Individuals may apply for membership by submitting the required [membership form](https://docs.google.com/forms/d/e/1FAIpQLSdJbPczGHFN8mfMFu_YQym508OzFtOZxfSzr1sOoINxaMmiaw/viewform).